tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

                 'start_date': start_date_str,
                 'end_date': end_date_str,
                 'reducer': reducer,
-                'geometry': geometry
+                'geometry': geometry_str
             }
         }

         return JsonResponse(response_data)

-2. In Postman, select the **Params** tab if not already active and press the **Key-Value Edit** link at the top-right corner of the tab.
+2. In Postman, select the **Params** tab if not already active.

 3. Uncheck all of the parameters so that they are not included in the request.